Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 The System libs are the libraries that will be added to the PYTHONPATH of any project that is using this interpreter.

 For Python and IronPython, it's composed of folders, zip files and egg files.
 Note that if dlls should be added to the PYTHONPATH, the folders actually containing those dlls should be added, and they must have the same name to be imported in the code (the case is important).
-I.e.: if you want to import iTextDll, it must be called iTextDll.dll (note that .pyd and .so extensions are also accepted).
+I.e.: if you want to import myDllModule, it must be called myDllModule.dll (note that .pyd and .so extensions are also accepted).

 For Jython, it's composed of folders and jars.